jaiswaladi2468/Batch-4-DevSecOps-Cloud-DevOps/4. Jenkins/Jenkins.md

 This pipeline script compiles, tests, and builds a Maven project.
 You can modify it according to your project requirements.

-## Using a Generic WebHook Trigger
+## To set up trigger for a Pipeline Using a Generic WebHook Trigger
 To configure a Jenkins job to trigger from a generic webhook, follow these steps:

 ### Install Generic Webhook Trigger Plugin